-When in doubt - keep things simple - pick out neutral tones that compliment each other
+When in doubt - keep things simple - pick out neutral/earthy tones that compliment each other.

-You definitely don't need to buy anything new for your session, but if you want to treat yourself - my favorite sources for clothes for portrait sessions: Zara, Mango & ASOS
+You definitely don't need to buy anything new for your shoot, but if you want to treat yourself - my favorite sources for clothes for portrait sessions: Zara, Mango & ASOS

 If there's anything I can help you with in the run up to the day, just give me a shout!
 I'll see you very soon!